 - A strong interest in visual communication, infographics, and multimedia

 - Internship starts in March or April and will go through September 2018 (if you graduate before fall 2018 you are not eligible to apply)

 - Approximately 10-15 hours per week during spring 2018; work hours take place between 8-4:30 p.m.
 Monday-Friday (may require some irregular hours); 25-40 per week in the summer

 - Possibility of staying on for Fall 2018

 - Applicants must be full-time students in good academic and judicial standing

-- This position has been filed for summer 2018.
-If you have questions contact Bill O'Connor at firstname.lastname@example.org.
+- This position has been filled.
+If you have questions please contact Bill O’Connor at firstname.lastname@example.org.

 Communication & Publications